AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 However, Adobe has found that most site compromises are not due to an innovative hacker.
 Rather, threat actors often take advantage of existing, unpatched vulnerabilities, poor passwords, and weak ownership and permission settings in the file system.

-In the most commonly experienced form of attack, malicious code is injected into the absolute header or absolute footer of a customer store.
-There, the code collects form data entered by the end user into the front end of the store, including customer login credentials and checkout form data, and sends it to another location for malicious purposes rather than to the Commerce backend.
-Additionally, depending on the method used to inject the malware into the Commerce site, the admin panel may be compromised as well, allowing the malware to replace the original payment form with an identical-looking fake form to override any protections set by the payment provider.
+In the most commonly experienced attacks, malicious code is injected into the absolute header or absolute footer of a customer store.
+There, the code collects form data that a customer enters in the storefront, including customer login credentials and checkout form data.
+Then, this data is sent to another location for malicious purposes rather than to the Commerce backend.
+Depending on the method used to inject the malware into the Commerce site, the Admin panel can also be compromised so that the malware can replace the original payment form with a fake form that overrides any protections set by the payment provider.

-Client-side credit card skimmers are a type of malware that is embedded into a merchant's website content and can execute in a user's browser.
-After certain actions occur, such as the user submits a form or a text box changes, the skimmer serializes the data and sends it to third-party endpoints, which are typically other compromised websites that act as a relay to send the data to its final destination.
+Client-side credit card skimmers are a type of malware that embeds code into merchant website content that can executed in a user's browser.
+After certain actions occur such as a user submitting a form or modifying a field value, the skimmer serializes the data and sends it to third-party endpoints.
+These endpoints are typically other compromised websites that act as a relay to send the data to its final destination.

 [Insert graphic -- check with Emily about getting original high-res image]